Joseph G. McMichael

 +1 (617) 253-5959

-I am a second-year graduate student studying electrical engineering in the MIT Research Laboratory of Electronics.
-I am affiliated with the Digital Signal Processing Group and my research advisor is Prof. Al Oppenheim.
-My research is currently focused on compensating for quantization error in multi-channel interleaved systems.
+I studied electrical engineering in the MIT Research Laboratory of Electronics.
+I was affiliated with the Digital Signal Processing Group and my research advisor was Prof. Al Oppenheim.
+My research was focused on compensating for quantization error in multi-channel interleaved systems.

 Previously, I received my Bachelor of Science degree in Electrical Engineering from Seattle University in June 2009.
 As an undergraduate, I served as a research intern at the NASA Goddard Space Flight Center, developing an instrument to study the sun's solar wind and its interaction with planets.
 The instrument will be launched aboard the MidSTAR-2 satellite in 2011.
 I also served as an intern at Boeing Phantom Works, using formal methods to verify a highly secure multi-level network guard.

 My wonderful wife Sarah McMichael is an optometry student at NECO.

 - J.G.
 McMichael.
 "Timing Offset and Quantization Error Trade-off in Interleaved Multi-Channel Measurements."
 S.M.
 Thesis.
 MIT, Cambridge, MA, May 2011. (pdf)

 - "Quantization Error in Time-Interleaved ADCs" - MIT EECS Masterworks (pdf)